ErtasBunyamin/Trading_BotV2/README_EN.md

 - Commission and slippage costs can be simulated for each trade
 - Adaptive position scaling reacts to winning streaks and market trend
 - Dynamic take-profit and trailing-stop levels adjust with volatility and signal strength
+- EMA cross and volume breakout detection trigger initial trades with a small position which can pyramid as the trend confirms
 - Sells may override the signal strength and liquidate the entire position when the expected profit exceeds 2%
 - Separate graph for each strategy:
   - Price curve